SBEMimage/SBEMimage/docs/installation.md

 # Installation

-## Windows 7/10 Installer
+## Windows 10+ Installer

-For most users, we recommend downloading the Windows 7/10 installer ([Releases](https://github.com/SBEMimage/SBEMimage/releases)).
+For most users, we recommend downloading the Windows 10 or higher installer ([Releases](https://github.com/SBEMimage/SBEMimage/releases)).
 This installer automatically installs Python and all required packages in local subdirectories, registers the application (so that you can use the